EbrahimNasserr/tiba-academic-gateway/README.md

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## Accessibility Features

+This project includes several accessibility features to make the website more usable for all users:

+### Audio Description

+- **Screen Click**: Click anywhere on the screen to hear an audio description of the current page
+- **Keyboard Shortcut**: Press `Alt+A` to trigger the audio description
+- **Accessibility Button**: Use the accessibility button in the bottom-right corner to access audio features

+### Voice Control

+- **Voice Commands**: Click the microphone button to activate voice recognition
+- **Navigation**: Navigate through the site using voice commands like "Go to home" or "Go to courses"
+- **Content Reading**: Ask the system to read the current page with "Read page" or "Describe page"
+- **Theme Control**: Change between light and dark mode with voice commands

+For more details on available voice commands, see the documentation in `src/components/VoiceRecognition/README.md`.

+## Browser Compatibility

+The voice and audio features require a modern browser with support for the Web Speech API.
+Best compatibility is with Chrome, Edge, and Safari.
+Firefox has limited support.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: